quantling/JudiLing.jl/docs/src/index.md

     )
 ```

 `:careful_split` will carefully split data into training and validation datasets where there will be no unseen n-grams and features in the validation datasets.
-Therefore, `if_combined` shall be truned off. `data_path` is the path to the directory containing CSV files and `data_output_dir` is the directory for store training and validation datasets for future analysis. `n_features_columns` gives names of feature columns and target column.
+Therefore, you should set `if_combined` to false. `data_path` is the path to the directory containing CSV files and `data_output_dir` is the directory for store training and validation datasets for future analysis. `n_features_columns` gives names of feature columns and target column.

 ```julia
 JudiLing.test_combo(